 Amazon is swiftly expanding its ad business and brands are loving it.
-Almost half of all brands selling on Amazon spend more than $40,000 on advertising per month — usually via Amazon AMS.
+Almost half of all brands selling on Amazon spend more than $40,000 on advertising per month — usually via Amazon Marketing Services or Amazon AMS.

 Advertisers have talked about the influence of Amazon Marketing Services for so long that they might still refer to it as Amazon AMS — even though it has since been rebranded as Amazon Advertising.